-Most people don’t give much thought to the cable on their garage door, but they really are lifesavers, literally.
+Most people don’t give much thought to the cable on their garage door, but they really are lifesavers, literally, especially when it comes to spring repair.
 Garage door springs are tightly wound in order to carry the force that makes raising and lowering your hundred plus garage door a breeze.
 They are under incredible pressure.
 If they should break, they can cause serious damage to your car, or worse, cause serious bodily damage or even kill a person.
 The cable prevents the spring from recoiling and will catch a broken spring so that it drops to the ground harmlessly.

 There are several different types of cables, depending on what kind of garage door you have.
 Torsion spring doors will have torsion spring cables that loop at one end and have a crimped stop at the other end.
 Extension spring garages will likewise have extension spring cables.
 Each type requires a different process.